bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Settlement/STRSM_OCL_Settle-Concerns.md

 As you spend more time learning about a settlement add Projects and Troubles see what is on the populace's concerns.

 ## Oracle: Settlement Projects
-This oracle can be used to replace the one provided on [[OCL_Settle-Concerns#Oracle Settlement Projects|Settlement Projects Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Settle-Concerns#Oracle Settlement Projects|Settlement Projects Oracle]].

 > Check the Settlement Projects oracle when it’s appropriate for your character to know or uncover these details.
 Projects are the main industry, function, or focus of a settlement.
 They do not necessarily represent every activity at the site, particularly at a large settlement, but are the most visible or noteworthy aspects. ^guidance-OclSettlementProjects